IvanZ505/runb-notes/docs/cog-sci/cog-sci.md

 - Mind states do not actually exist.
 Those are BS.
 The feeling of "happy" is really just referring to all the behaviors that are associated with happy.

 ---

+### Functionalism

+(Mental states defined by functional profiles (computational levels))

+**It goes against Behaviorism**
+- Mental states are internal states.

+**It goes against Identity Theory**
+- Mental states multiply realizable and that mental states are not identical to single unique physical states.

+- Behaviors can occur without conditioning, neural mapping doesn't explain mental states because it's not known how it relates (unknown relationship between neural circuits + experience).
+- Much more useful to explain things in terms of mental states. (ex: dialed 911 because you wanted to get help is a non-conditional behavior.
+You were not trained to do that through conditioning.
+Specific neural circuits are also unhelpful to study.)

 ### Timeline of the Cognitive Revolution